gkapfham/python-talk-abstracts/pyohio_2021_typer_poetry.md

 ## Description

-Have you ever tried to create a command-line application an extensive command-line interface and then upload it to PyPI?
-If your experience is like mine, you might have found the process confusing because there are so many different tools and configurations from which to choose!
+Have you ever tried to create a command-line application with an extensive command-line interface and then upload it to PyPI?
+If your experience is like mine, then you might have found the process confusing because there are so many different tools and configurations from which to choose!
 The good news is that there is a "sweet spot" that this presentation will introduce: using Typer to create the command-line interface and Poetry to manage application dependencies